mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 A primer on Bayesian optimisation
 =================================
-The following introduction aims to give a concise explanation of the Bayesian optimisation algorithm and its element, such as the surrogate model and the acquisition functions.
+The following introduction aims to give a concise explanation of the Bayesian optimisation algorithm and its element, including the surrogate model and acquisition functions.
 While this introduction covers all critical details and will be sufficient to get started with Bayesian optimisation and understand how NUBO works, it should not be considered as exhaustive.
 Where appropriate,